🇦🇺 Official 2026 Guide for Aussies

 Do Australian Tourists Need a Visa for Indonesia?

 Yes, a visa is mandatory for all Australian citizens who wish to travel to Indonesia for tourism.
-Bali is a favourite destination for Aussies, and securing the correct visa is a crucial first step in your holiday planning.
+Bali remains the absolute favorite destination for Aussies, and securing the correct visa is the crucial first step of your holiday.

-How to Apply for an Indonesia Visa from Australia
+How to Apply for the e-VOA from Australia

-Our streamlined service makes the process effortless for Australian travelers:
+Our streamlined secure service makes the process effortless for Australian travelers:

 1